michihodges/webpack-basics/README.md

 # Express
 Express.js (Express) is one of the most popular Node frameworks for building web applications quickly and easily.
 The CORS and Body-Parser packages will also need to be installed for Express to work properly.
 CORS allows for communication across the web, which is important when getting and posting data from an API (Application Programming Interface).
 Body-Parser acts as Middleware, allowing data to be parsed and is passed through routes onto the server.
-The following steps will demonstrate how easily an Express server can be set up locally:
+Again, as previously explained in the 01-node branch, it is important and critical which package versions are installed.
+The following steps demonstrate how easily an Express server can be set up locally with the compatible packages:

 ## Install Packages
 Install Express, CORS and Body-Parser: